 I did this on an earlier video, which I’ll link to right here, but it is going to be really important that you know how to use your hips.
 Because when you have your butt back whenever you’re doing all of your activities, it’s really hard for your leg to get up past hip height.
 But, if you pull your hips in and engage them, you can get your leg up to chest height.

 The hips are a huge part of kicking and punting.
 To be able to access your psoas muscle is very valuable.
 It’ll add a lot of power and whip on the ball, and confidence as well, once you can really use this muscle to help you out.

-Hopefully this video helped you in some way, shape, or form.
-If it did, please leave a like, comment, subscribe, hit the bell notification to get more updates as I post videos and ramp up this YouTube channel.
-Make sure to share this with your friends and anyone else who might benefit from this channel.
+Hopefully, this video helped you in some way, shape, or form.
+If it did, please leave a comment and make sure to share this with your friends and anyone else who might benefit from this channel.